+ 5.9 %

 In a nutshell, lenders who want to earn interest, supply their assets to the Aave protocol and borrowers can borrow from that pool of assets given they provide sufficient collateral to secure their loan.
 Naturally, borrowers have to pay interest, which accrues as long as the loan is open.
 The interest rate borrowers pay as they payback their loan goes to compensate the lenders and a small part goes to the protocol.

-To prevent loans from going bad, the Aave protocol determines “liquidation thresholds”.
-When the loan to collateral value falls under a specific threshold, liquidators (independent for-profit actors) can step in, seize the collateral and sell it on the market.
+Unlike many banks in the real world which give out unsecured loans when they think there is a high likelihood customers will payback their loan, most AAVE loans are fully collateralized.
+All borrowers must deposit sufficient assets to get a loan.
+Moreover, to prevent loans from going bad, the Aave protocol determines “liquidation thresholds”.
+When the value of the deposited collateral falls under a specific threshold, liquidators (independent for-profit actors) can step in, seize the collateral and sell it on the market.

 Interest rates are determined algorithmically based on supply and demand.
 The underlying interest rate models on the other hand are determined by the community of $AAVE token holders in a decentralized governance process.